facebook/facebook-android-sdk/README.md

 Known Issues
 ------------

 In the Facebook login dialog, the WebKit WebView password field misaligns text input and does not display correctly on Android 2.0 and 2.1.
-This is reportedly corrected in Android 2.2 (Froyo): see http://code.google.com/p/android/issues/detail?id=5596
+This is corrected in Android 2.2 (Froyo): see http://code.google.com/p/android/issues/detail?id=5596

-As of May 25, 2010, there is a race condition in the "stream.publish" UI dialog that may prevent the text input box from appearing; this will be corrected with the next server push.

 The example app does not automatically redraw a dialog if the screen orientation changes.

-Binary API parameters (such as uploading pictures) is not yet supported -- coming soon!
+Binary API parameters (such as uploading pictures) is not yet supported -- coming soon, but if you have already implemented it, feel free to send us a patch!

+The dialog webviews may be blank if an error occurs -- we are working on figuring these out and providing more debugging information.
+Sorry for the frustration.

 Getting Started
 ===============